jdel-18/Password-Generator/README.md

 # Password-Generator

 ## Description
-This project is a random password generator, it asks you a series of questions relating to how you want your password to be made.
-Taking the users input on how many characters long the password will be and will ask if you want any special characters, capital letters and, numbers included.
+This project is a random password generator, it asks you a series of questions about how you want your password to be made.
+Taking the user's input on how many characters long the password will be and will ask if you want any special characters, capital letters, and, numbers included.
+I built this because I want to get a better understanding of using javascript to make a webpage more interactive instead of only using CSS to style a page.
+I learned that by using javascript I can have a user interact with the page in more than just pressing a button.

 ## Screenshots